tylermystery/builder/spec_sheet.md

 - **Favorites Carousel Scrolling:** Using the mouse wheel while the cursor is over the "Your Selections" carousel will scroll it horizontally.

 Favoriting & Locking:
 Users can select an event's specific variation by clicking a heart icon, which adds it to the "Your Selections" carousel.
+Items in the carousel appear as smaller versions of the main catalog cards, maintaining the same aspect ratio for visual consistency.
 The event card in the main catalog will then auto-select the next available variation.
 Once all variations of an item have been favorited, the event card is removed from the main catalog.
 From the carousel, items can be "locked in" to signify a final decision.